aninditadash/java_basics/README.md

 - It supports loose coupling (classes depend on behavior, not implementation).
 - In other words, interfaces primarily define methods that other classes must implement.
 - An interface in Java defines a set of behaviours that a class can implement, usually representing an IS-A relationship, but not always in every scenario.
+- All interface declarations should have the public or default access modifier; the abstract modifier will be added automatically by the compiler.
+- An interface method can’t be protected or final.
+- Default methods in interfaces introduced in JDK8 where we can provide a method implementation within the interface itself.
+- Static methods were also introduced in JDK8, that can be called independently without an object.
+These methods are not inherited.
+- We use interfaces to add certain behavioral functionality that can be used by unrelated classes.
+For instance, Comparable, Comparator, and Cloneable are Java interfaces that can be implemented by unrelated classes, e.g. - Comparator interface is used to compare two instances of a class.
+- One interface can inherit another by the use of keyword `extends`.
+When a class implements an interface that inherits another interface, it must provide an implementation for all methods required by the interface inheritance chain.
+- Inside the Interface, constructors are not allowed.
+- Java classes support singular inheritance.
+However, by using interfaces, we’re also able to implement multiple inheritances.

+__Private Methods in Interfaces (Java 9):__ Interface can now include private methods.

+- Private methods are defined within the interface but it cannot be accessed by the implementing classes.
+- Private methods cannot be overridden by implementing classes as they are not inherited.
+- Unlike abstract methods, private methods in interfaces must have a method body (implementation).
+- Private methods are primarily used to share common code between multiple default or static methods within the interface, preventing code duplication.
+- Interfaces can also have private static methods, which can be called from other static methods or default methods within the interface.

+__Why default methods added in interfaces:__ Default methods were introduced in Java 8 to address the challenge of evolving interfaces without breaking existing code that implements those interfaces.
+Backward Compatibility and Interface Evolution: Prior to Java 8, if a new abstract method was added to an interface, all classes that implemented that interface were required to provide an implementation for the new method.
+This could lead to significant refactoring, especially in large codebases with many implementing classes.
+Default methods allow new methods to be added to an interface with a default implementation, meaning that existing implementing classes do not need to be modified unless they specifically want to override the default behavior.

+## **Inheritance**

+Inheritance is an important pillar of OOP.
+It is the mechanism in Java by which one class is allowed to inherit the features (fields and methods) of another class.
+We are achieving inheritance by using extends keyword.
+Inheritance is also known as __is-a__ relationship.
+It supports the concept of _reusability_.

+- Method Overriding is achievable only through Inheritance.
+It is one of the ways by which Java achieves Run Time Polymorphism.
+- The concept of abstraction where we do not have to provide all details, is achieved through inheritance.
+Abstraction only shows the functionality to the user.

+### **Types of Inheritance**

+## **Polymorphism**

+Polymorphism in Java is one of the core concepts in OOPs that allows objects to behave differently based on their specific class type.
+This means one entity can take many forms.
+In Java, polymorphism allows the same method or object to behave differently based on the context, specially on the object's actual runtime class.

+- __Multiple Behaviors:__ The same method can behave differently depending on the object that calls this method.
+- __Method Overriding:__ A child class can redefine a method of its parent class.
+- __Method Overloading:__ We can define multiple methods with the same name but different parameters.
+- __Runtime Decision:__ At runtime, Java determines which method to call depending on the object's actual class.

+In Java Polymorphism is mainly divided into two types:

+- __Compile-Time Polymorphism (Static):__ is also known as static polymorphism or early binding.
+It is a type of polymorphism that is resolved during the compilation process.
+Overloading of methods is called through the reference variable of a class.
+Compile-time polymorphism is achieved by method overloading and operator overloading (not supported by Java).
+- __Runtime Polymorphism (Dynamic):__ known as Dynamic Method Dispatch.
+It is a process in which a function call to the overridden method is resolved at runtime, rather than compile time.
+This type of polymorphism is achieved by Method Overriding.

+### **Method Overloading and Method Overriding**

+Method Overloading: where more than one method share the same name with different signature(Parameters) in a class.

+- Difference in parameters may include number of parameters, datatype of parameters and their order.
+- The return type of these methods may or may not be same.
+- It reduces duplicate code.
+- We can overload static or instance methods.
+- Methods can be overloaded by subclasses.
+Its because a subclass inherits one version of the method from the parent class, and then the subclass can have another overloaded version of that method.

+Method Overriding: where method in the child class has the same name, return-type and parameters as in parent class.

+- The child class provides the implementation for the method already written.
+- We cant override static methods.
+- Overriden methods must have the same return type or covariant return type in the child class.
+- The overriden method cant have a lower access modifier, i.e. it cant have more restrictive access.
+- Final methods cannot be overridden.

+__Covariant Return Type:__

 https://www.geeksforgeeks.org/java/serialization-and-deserialization-in-java/